 Based on the two issues we discussed above, we know that transparency is the key to genuine reviews.
 If the site provides an option to add your own comment on the review, then that's a good indicator of transparency.
 Check the comment section to see whether it is active and packed with other people discussing the broker, so you know that readers can participate and state their opinions too.
 If you're still unsure, try the feature and add a comment yourself.
 See if your comment really appears on the site or if it's being held for moderation in an uncomfortably long time.

-In some cases, the comments are immediately posted but are later deleted for being negative or too harsh.
+In some cases, the comments are immediately posted but are later d for being negative or too harsh.
 Such sites may seem transparent, but it's actually not.
 In addition, you can read through the comments that have been left there.
 Does it sound genuine and express someone's real opinion, or is it just a carefully written PR statement?

 See Also: 4 Common Types of Forex Broker Frauds